 This is a good time to remember that evil produces evil and good produces good and God is, by His infinite goodness, a redeemer, not a punisher.
 We make ourselves vulnerable to evil by the choices we make, and thereby we punish ourselves, but God is always at our side helping us despite our sins.
 Even when we don’t ask for it, He is helping us!
 How merciful He is!
 Of course, we often don’t accept His help, but that doesn’t stop Him from doing more good for us than what we’re aware He’s doing.
 He is goodness itself!
 He can’t not be good to every person who has ever lived!

 This is also a good time to reconsecrate ourselves and the whole human race to the immaculate, loving, motherly heart of Mary Our Queen.
-(You might want to use the prayer for this feast day from my book, Daily Prayers with the Saints for the New Millennium.)
+(You might want to use the prayer for this feast day from my book, Daily Prayers with the Saints.)

 God’s goodness is the basis of hope.
 Hope is not wishful thinking.
 Hope is faith in God’s promises.
 Let us grow stronger in hope today and evangelize this hope to others, through the strength that God provides.

 See more WordBytes on Victory in Spiritual Warfare >>